Connect with others who understand.

 • Immobilization — Wearing a brace or splint to keep nearby joints from moving may help relieve symptoms and shrink your cyst.

-• Anti-inflammatory medications — Medications like nonsteroidal anti-inflammatory drugs (NSAIDs) may help treat the pain and swelling ganglion cysts cause.
+• Anti-inflammatory medications — Medications like nonsteroidal anti-inflammatory drugs (NSAIDs) may help treat any pain and swelling.

-• Aspiration — Your doctor may use a needle and syringe to aspirate (drain) the fluid from the cyst.
-Usually performed in the doctor’s office, this procedure can provide temporary relief — but cysts often return after aspiration because they aren’t completely removed.
+• Aspiration — Your doctor may use a needle and syringe to drain the fluid from the cyst.
+This procedure can provide temporary relief, but cysts often return after aspiration because their connection to the joint isn’t completely removed.

-• Surgical removal — This involves taking out the cyst completely.
-The surgery is usually done in a doctor’s office while you are awake with the affected area numbed.
+• Surgical removal — This procedure is usually done in a clinic while you are awake with the affected area numbed.
 This treatment is usually the most effective, with low rates of recurrence (cysts coming back).

 • Physical therapy — After treating your ganglion cyst, you may need physical therapy to help bring your joint back to normal.
 A physical therapist can suggest ways to avoid overusing your joint so the cyst does not come back.

 You may have heard stories of people popping ganglion cysts by hitting them with heavy objects, like a book.
-Health experts recommend against this approach, as it can lead to infections.
+Researchers strongly recommend against this approach, as it can lead to infections or other unwanted complications.
+Popping the cyst intentionally won’t destroy the cyst’s walls, and it is likely to return.
 It’s important to consult a rheumatology professional to get an accurate diagnosis and the right treatment for a ganglion cyst.

 Your Doctor Is Your Best Resource

-If you have a ganglion cyst and are worried that it is related to lupus, it’s best to talk with your rheumatologist or other health care professionals.
-They are your best resource for figuring out the root cause of your symptoms and developing a treatment plan to cope with them that won’t interfere with your existing lupus treatments.
+If you have a ganglion cyst or another lump or swelling, and you’re worried it’s related to lupus, it’s best to talk with your rheumatologist or other healthcare professionals.
+They are your best resource for figuring out the root cause of your symptoms and developing a treatment plan that won’t interfere with your existing lupus treatments.

 Talk With Others Who Understand